Health Center City*(HCC) Can Treat, Shelter & Feed Over 240,000 Homeless

 THE PROCESS:

-The homeless guest will enter the Health Tent outside the gate of the Health Center City.
-They will be TSA scanned, and property not allowed in the Health Center City will be stored outside the gate in a storage facility.
+The homeless guest will enter the intake Health Center tent outside the gate of the Health Center City.
+They will be TSA scanned, and property not allowed in the Health Center City will be stored in a storage facility just outside the gate.
 They will proceed to section:

 #1.
 Intake, and health assessment.

 #2.
-Health clinic: minor wound treatment/infestation and TB treatment
+Health clinic: minor wound/infestation treatment and TB shots/treatment

-The first health assessment will determine the risk level of each homeless guest ability to spread lice, TB, or other communicable diseases.
-A homeless individual will not be allowed to enter the main building or tent city until they are giving a clean bill of health or sent to the in-patient hospital on property by a qualified infectious communicable disease doctor.
-Controlling communicable diseases infection and its spread is our top priority for a clean safe property.
+The first health assessment will determine the risk level of each homeless guest's ability to spread lice, TB, or other communicable diseases.
+A homeless individual will not be allowed to enter the main building or tent city until they are given a clean bill of health by a qualified infectious communicable disease doctor.
+Controlling communicable disease infection and its spread is our top priority for a clean safe environment.

 The homeless guest will enter the Heath Center through the one entrance leading to the Laundry Room and Locker Room.
 They will proceed to section: